How to Learn Web Design (for reasonable humans who aren’t robots)

 - You have to motivate yourself to actually do the work required to learn those things.

-Web design is so complicated, though, that once you find out what you need to learn, you’re too frustrated to be motivated.
+Web design can be complicated.
+Once you find out what you need to learn, it can make you too frustrated to be motivated.

 Once you see how much work is required, you find yourself paralyzed.
 Next thing you know, you’re tooling around on Facebook, and not making any progress.

 That’s why I want to help you with this quandary.
-I can’t teach you all of web design in a single post, but I can get you started with a sustainable system of discovery and motivation, so you can teach yourself web design.
+I can’t teach you all of web design in a single post, but I can get you started with a sustainable system of discovery and motivation, so you can start the virtuous cycle required to learn web design.

 That’s why I recommend a two-pronged approach for learning web design: